Adaptive Vision Library is designed to be used with GCC compiler on Linux x86_64 and embedded ARMv7 systems.

-File based licenses are supported on all Linux platforms.
-Dongle licenses depend on CodeMeter runtime.
-Currently codemeter runtime is available for x86_64 and ARMV7-A. To develop and debug programs written with Adaptive Vision Library, Library license has to be present.
-To run compiled binaries linked with Adaptive Vision Library, LibraryRuntime license has to be present.
+For PC based Linux only dongle license is supported.
+To develop and debug programs written with Adaptive Vision Library dongle with Library license has to be inserted in systems' USB port.
+To run compiled binaries linked with Adaptive Vision Library dongle with LibraryRuntime license has to be present.

 To distribute program with Adaptive Vision Library, one have to provide license (file or dongle - depending on system used) and the

 .so file, one can install SDK on target machine, but this will provide headers etc., which may be unwanted.
 In such case, the library file should be